 Before you move in together, consider establishing a trial period.
-A typical trial period is two weeks; however you might consider up to a month-long trial period.
 A trial period gives each of you an opportunity to try out your new relationship before renewing your commitment for a longer period of time.
 If at all possible, the home seeker should consider maintaining his or her present housing during the trial period.
 The trial period is spelled out in a live-in agreement that includes other important understandings of what you will give to and receive from each other.